-Podcasts age differently compared articles, especially when the topic of the podcast is evergreen.
-Unlike articles, which become obsolete after two or so years, podcast episodes are almost “ageless” because people can still find valuable information within them for a long time after they are released.
+Podcasts age differently compared to articles, especially when the topic of the podcast is evergreen.
+Unlike articles, which become obsolete after two or so years, podcast episodes are almost “ageless.”
+After all, people can still find valuable information within them for a long time after they are released.
 Another advantage is that being a guest naturally drives referral traffic to a brand’s website over time.
 This means that referral traffic from podcast appearances can continue to be steady and trickle in for many years.

 3) Increased ease of consumption

 Podcasts are unique because they can broaden a company’s audience due to how they are consumed.
 When podcasts are combined with traditional PR methods, a brand or client can be featured across multiple mediums that appeal to different demographics.

 People are naturally busy, making sitting down and reading an article challenging.
 Podcasting makes a brand’s content accessible to people who aren’t interested in reading an entire article but prefer to multitask while listening.

 Furthermore, podcasts provide a unique way for businesses to captivate an audience and tell their story.
 While articles are limited in word count, podcasts allow guests to tell their stories in greater depth than a typically written article.